sjoachimsthaler/dbus-kostal/README.md

-# dbus-shelly-3em-smartmeter
+# dbus-kostal
-Integrate Shelly 3EM smart meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)
+Integrate Kostal Piko MP Plus PV inverter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.
+With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Kostal Piko MP Plus inverter to the VenusOS and GX devices from Victron.
-Idea is pasend on @RalfZim project linked below.
+Idea is basend on @RalfZim project linked below.